catinsurance/IsaacBlueprints/docs/tutorials/general/internal_item_descriptions.md

 	|notplayer|int|Comma-separated list of [PlayerTypes](https://wofsauge.github.io/IsaacDocs/rep/enums/PlayerType.html). `text` will only be visible if the first player is NOT any of the listed PlayerTypes.|
 	|tag|int|For use with trinkets and pills for golden trinkets and Horse Pills respectively.
 See [Synergies](internal_item_descriptions.md#synergies) for more information.|

 Below is an example of multiple lines of text for our item.
-The first line is always present, the second line requires you have Sad Onion, and the last line requires you don't.
+The first line is always present, the second line requires you don't have Sad Onion, and the last line requires you do.
 ```xml
 <collectible id="0">
 	<info text="+1 Epic Point"/>